 Sheffield Transplant Team gets £1K boost from Westfield Health

-A team of athletes from Sheffield who have all undergone lifesaving transplants are set to compete at the Westfield Health British Transplant Games in Liverpool this month.
+A team of athletes from Sheffield who have all undergone lifesaving transplants are set to compete at the Westfield Health British Transplant Games 2018 in Birmingham later this week.

-The Sheffield Transplant team, who have all had kidney transplants at the Northern General Hospital, will be taking part in the Games, one of the UK’s largest multi-sport events, which is organised by the charity Transplant Sport.
+The Sheffield Transplant team will be taking part in the Games, one of the UK’s largest multi-sport events, which is organised by the charity Transplant Sport.

-The Sheffield team have received a boost of £1,000 from Westfield Health in order to help fund the team’s participation at the 2016 Games.
+The team have received a boost of £1,000 from the Games headline sponsors Westfield Health, in order to help fund the team’s participation at the Games.

-Charlotte Morton, Sheffield Transplant Team, manager, said: “We are delighted and so grateful for the donation from Westfield Health.
+Charlotte Morton, Sheffield Transplant Team, manager, said: “We are delighted and so grateful for the donation from the Westfield Health charitable trust.

 “All the athletes competing at the Games have to self-fund in order to take part and the donation from Westfield is helping our team with travel costs.

-“We are really looking forward to going to Liverpool and representing Sheffield.
+“We are really looking forward to going to Birmingham and representing Sheffield.
 The Games really do showcase all the benefits of transplantation and are such an inspirational event to be part of.”

-The 8 members of the Sheffield Transplant Team are hoping to bring medals back home in the archery, ten pin bowling, cycling, crown green bowling and track and field events.
+The 15 members of the Sheffield Transplant Team are hoping to bring medals back home in a number of events including archery, ten pin bowling, cycling, crown green bowling and track and field.

 Graham Moore, Westfield Health Chairman, said: “We are longstanding supporters of the British Transplant Games and in particular the Sheffield Transplant Team.